 - 6. Click Perimeter Circle from the Consolidated Circle Sketch toolbar.
 The Circle PropertyManager is displayed. - 7.
 Click each line once. - 8.
 Click a position as illustrated to determine the size of the circle.
 The X coordinate, Y coordinate, and Radius is displayed in the Parameters box.
 The two lines are tangent to the circle.
 You created a simple circle using the Perimeter Circle sketch entity. - Click OK ✓ from the Circle PropertyManager.
 View the model. - 10.
-Rebuild 8 the model.
+Rebuild b the model. - 11.
+Close the model.

-$\stackrel{\text{lines}}{\longrightarrow}$ If the two lines change, the circle remains tangent to the lines.
+$\checkmark$ If the two lines change, the circle remains tangent to the lines.